GeneralProducts/day-of-code/_posts/2018-09-08-download-the-starter-kit.md

 title:  Get the starter kit
 permalink: get-the-starter-kit
 toc: true
-category: Getting started
+category: On the Day of Code
-order: 4
+order: 1
 ---
 <!-- <span class="tag tag--draft">Not started</span> -->
 <!-- <span class="tag tag--progress">In progress</span> -->